Table of Contents

 No surprises here.

-The more opportunities you give your users to spend money on your service, the more likely you are to increase your LTV (and ARPU).
+The more opportunities you give your users to spend money on your service, the more likely you will increase your LTV (and ARPU).

 This is exactly why we’re seeing a rise in SaaS companies offering optional add-ons in addition to their subscription plans.